 - And this link has a chart of the new relationships and descendants.
 Click here for a large version of the chart where the most ancient species are at the bottom, the newly evolved at the top.
-Falcons are a relatively new species, third from the top … saving the best for last. 🙂
+Falcons are a relatively new species, third from the top.
+Evolution saved the best for last. 🙂

 (photo credits: Peregrine falcon (Dorothy) by Jessica Cernic Freeman, Red-tailed hawk by Bobby Greene, Red-crowned parrot by Roger Moore Glandauer via Wikimedia Commons, Red-legged seriema from Wikimedia Commons, Yellow-crowned night-heron by Chuck Tague.

 Inspiration for this Tenth Page comes from a conversation with Dr. Tony Bledsoe, Dept of Biological Sciences, University of Pittsburgh)